The Sarah Jane Adventures: Rani Takes on the World

-Critical response
+Reception

 The Sarah Jane Adventures has been generally well received by critics and the viewing public.
 At the end of the first series, Abi Grant of The Daily Telegraph wrote: "With the debate about the future of children's TV still rumbling on, this is what the BBC does best, and despite lacking the production values of Doctor Who, it's still top tea-time programming."
 Daniel Martin of The Guardian described the show as looking very promising and more convincing than another Doctor Who spinoff Torchwood.
 Review website DVD Talk called the series "wonderful", "thoughtful" and "imaginative children's entertainment" that was highly recommended.
 The series also received praise for its willingness to tackle "darker themes [such as] Alzheimer's, homelessness and loss."

 "It's not often that you get a character who appeals across the generations.
 What SJA gets absolutely right is that Sarah Jane remains immediately recognisable as this tenacious reporter of old, but with an added maternal touch that enchants its target audience.
 Its absence in the schedules is going to be keenly felt."